omzamirr/AI-Agent/README.md

+# DISCLAIMER

+This is not perfect by any means you may need to debug the main.py file to get it to do what you want it to do.
+This is usually because of how gemini reads and understands text and not necessarily because a lack of error handling in the code.

 # AI Agent Calculator

 This project is an **AI-powered coding agent** that can interact with a codebase, execute code, read and write files, and answer questions about the project using the Gemini LLM API.
 It is designed to operate in a secure, sandboxed environment and can be extended to support additional tools and workflows.